 - Met with an academic advisor for two semesters (excluding summer) for registration approval

-Certificate seeking students in good academic standing are required to meet with an academic advisor for one semester for registration approval to have full access to register through SOAR or on campus.
+Certificate- seeking students, in good academic standing, are required to meet with an academic advisor for one semester for registration approval to have full access to register through Student Self-service or SOAR.

-If academic advisor approval is required to register, continuing students may meet with an academic advisor when the semester schedule is available for viewing (web or SOAR) to approve a class schedule and obtain access (alternate registration PIN) to register.
+If academic advisor approval is required to register, continuing students may meet with an Academic Advisor when the semester schedule is available for viewing (web, Student Self-service or SOAR) to approve a class schedule and obtain access (alternate registration PIN) to register.

 C. Students Registering for Individual Classes

-Students can register for classes through SOAR, or on campus through Admissions & Records as long as the class prerequisites have been satisfied.
-Contact the Student Services Center at 815.835-6354 for more information.
+Students can register for classes through Student Self-service, SOAR, or through Admissions & Records, as long as the class prerequisites have been satisfied.
+Contact the Student Services Center at 815.835-6273 for more information.

 D. Late Registration

 First time degree or certificate seeking students without previous earned college credit must be registered no later than the Thursday prior to the first day of the semester.
-Contact Academic Advising for more information.
+Contact the Student Services Center at 815-835-6273 for more information.

 E. Registration Change Period

 New students can change classes with academic advisor approval through the registration change period (first week of a regular semester).
 Returning and continuing students can register or change classes through the registration change period.
 This period will be adjusted for courses less than 16 weeks.
-For specific dates, contact Admissions & Records.
-After the registration change period has passed, students will need to obtain instructor and/or Dean permission to register.
 Students are expected to take full responsibility for making up any missed coursework associated with registering after a class has begun.
+Registering for a class after the registration change period has passed, while not recommended, will require the student to obtain permission from the instructor and/or instructional dean.

 F. Waitlist for Closed Classes

 A waitlist is available for credit course sections.
-If a class is full, students will have the opportunity to waitlist either in SOAR or in Admissions & Records.
-If a seat becomes available, the student will be notified via SVCC email (email@example.com).
-Students should check their SVCC email daily Monday through Thursday in case a seat opens.
+If a class is full, students will have the opportunity to waitlist through Student Self-service, SOAR, or in Admissions & Records.
+If a seat becomes available, the student will be notified via SVCC student email.
+Students should check their SVCC email daily Monday through Thursday for notification of seat availability.
 Students will have 24 hours to register for the open seat upon notification.
 Students who do not register for the open seat within 24 hours of notification will be removed from the waitlist and the next student on the waitlist will be notified.
 The option to waitlist a class will be available prior to the start of the term.
 Contact Admissions & Records for more information.

 G. Non-Credit Classes

 Students may register for non-credit classes through Admissions & Records anytime between the start of registration period and the first meeting day of the class.
-Contact Business and Community Education (BACE) for more information.
+Contact Community Education for more information at 815.835.6212.

 H. Ways to Register